-- We always consider informal action in preference to using formal disciplinary procedures as a first resort - We fully investigate all potential disciplinary matters before any action is taken - We may suspend you on full pay while we investigate more serious allegations.
+- We always consider informal action in preference to using formal disciplinary procedures as a first resort - We fully investigate all potential disciplinary matters before any action is taken - We follow fair, non-discriminatory procedures and strive for consistency of approach whenever possible. - Matters are normally dealt with privately and confidentially.
+However, we cannot guarantee to prevent identities or personal details being revealed in every situation. - We may suspend you on full pay while we investigate more serious allegations.
 Such action is entirely precautionary and not a pre-judgement of the outcome - We will give you notice of any disciplinary hearing and detail of the complaint(s) in advance, including any written copies of evidence and relevant witness statements - A work colleague or Trade union representative can accompany you at formal disciplinary hearings and appeals.
 Union representatives must be certificated by that Union to act as a worker's companion - We will provide suitable notice of meetings.
 We will consider one adjournment if the date or time selected is inconvenient to your representative - We will give you the opportunity to provide your views during the hearing and before any decision is made - We will appoint an appropriate representative of management to conduct disciplinary investigations and disciplinary hearings - Where practical, investigations and hearings are undertaken by separate representatives of management - Where the disciplinary penalty is dismissal, the reason(s) will be confirmed in writing by an appropriately authorised representative of management - You have the right to appeal against any formal disciplinary action imposed or against your dismissal.
 A more senior Manager without prior involvement will hear appeals, wherever possible - Only someone specifically authorised by our organisation can take the decision to discipline or dismiss you